ocaml/ocaml.org/data/pages/governance.md

 ## Overview and Scope

-As the OCaml community continues to grow, more collaborative work is being undertaken to support and extend the needs of the language and its users.
+As the OCaml community continues to grow, more collaborative work undertaken to support and extend the needs of the language and its users.
 This document focuses specifically on the OCaml.org *domain name* and the Projects that make use of that domain name.
-It describes the reporting structure, roles involved and the responsibilities.
+It describes the reporting structure, roles involved, and the responsibilities.
 The aim is to avoid introducing cumbersome processes while still providing a high degree of transparency.

-### Purpose - a document that represents reality
+### Purpose - A Document That Represents Reality

 At any given time, this document must reflect the *current reality*.
 It is *not* intended to be aspirational nor reflect the kind of structures